grscheller/scheller-linux-archive/info/BashEnvironmentConfiguration/README.md

 run or compile on CentOS6.
-You will notice vestiages of hooks needed for collaborative software development in a shared file environment, from the olde days before GIT and when disk drive space was expensive.
+You will notice vestiages of hooks needed for collaborative software development in a shared file environment, from the old days before GIT and when disk drive space was expensive.

 The ARCH Linux versions I have no need to "override" what ARCH gives me in the official repos.

--Geoffrey Scheller